 Today there are a growing number of fiberglass fly rod fans.
 And with good reason.
 Glass rods can be great.
 So I thought it would be fun to cover another one.
 Truth is I own seven Winston glass fly rods, ranging from the smallest one they made to the largest.
 In this post we’ll look at a middle of the road model – a Winston fiberglass 8-foot, 3-piece, 2-tip, 6-weight fly rod.

-This is the first Winston I bought.
+This is the first Winston I bought, and still my favorite.
 As with the rest, I acquired it directly from the factory.
 Even now, it is still my favorite all-around trout rod.
 From the Beaverkill to the Bow River, I have caught more trout on this rod then any other.
 It weighs 3 1/8 ounces.
 The action is progressive, and in today’s world would be listed as slow-to-moderate.
 Although intended for a 6-weight line, early on I found it was best in my hands with a DT5.
 As the seasons slipped by, I switched to a WF5 and never looked back.

 If you’re interested in learning more about glass fly rods, visit this excellent site www.thefiberglassmanifesto.blogspot.com